 Do you feel that your organization is awash in change?
 Do you have a hard time keeping up with the shifting demands you face as a leader?
 You’re not alone.
 Unrelenting change is becoming the norm.
-Leaders have no choice but to adapt and to help others to adapt.
+Leaders have no choice but to adapt and to help others to adapt, too.

-Organizational events such as restructuring, mergers and acquisitions or financial problems force leaders to rethink their work and adapt to a changing workforce.
-Pressure to achieve results and to satisfy often-competing demands builds the intensity.
-External factors — the economy, industry and market trends, globalization, political and social concerns and rapid technological changes all conspire to make leadership a complex, difficult undertaking.
+Organizational events such as restructuring, mergers and acquisitions, or financial problems force leaders to rethink their work and adapt to a changing workforce.
+Pressure to achieve results and to satisfy what are often competing demands builds the intensity.
+External factors — the economy, industry and market trends, globalization, political and social concerns, and rapid technological changes — all conspire to make leadership a complex, difficult undertaking.

-“Leadership today often feels extreme and extraordinary,” says Michael Wakefield, a faculty member of the Center for Creative Leadership.
+“Leadership today often feels extreme and extraordinary,” CCL faculty member Michael Wakefield explained.
 “Paradoxically, the dynamic of extraordinary times in organizations is becoming ordinary and commonplace for most leaders.”

 The complexity and intensity of transition is a reaction to change — and the more frequent or more dramatic the change, the more complex the process of transition.
 Yet, organizations and leaders commonly overlook or dismiss the human side of change.

-“Many managers have mastered the structural side of leading change — creating a vision, reorganizing, restructuring and so on,” Wakefield says.
-“They are rewarded, evaluated and educated to deal with the structural issues and so have more experience with them.”
+“Many managers have mastered the structural side of leading change — creating a vision, reorganizing, restructuring, and so on,” Wakefield said.
+“They are rewarded, evaluated, and educated to deal with the structural issues and so have more experience with them.”

 The stresses and pressures generated by structural or operational change lead to an increased need to pay attention to what’s going on with the people in the organization.
-Research at the Center for Creative Leadership shows that leading transition involves guiding people though a process of grieving, letting go, building hope and learning.
-In many ways, the bigger challenge for leaders is to manage the longer-term, human aspects of change: recovery, revitalization and recommitment.
+Research at CCL shows that leading transition involves guiding people though a process of grieving, letting go, building hope, and learning.
+In many ways, the bigger challenge for leaders is to manage the longer-term, human aspects of change: recovery, revitalization, and recommitment.

-Research shows that 75 percent of change initiatives fail.
+Research shows that 75% of change initiatives fail.
 Why?
 Managing change requires leaders to deal effectively with both the structural side of leading change and the human dynamic of transition.
 When the skills associated with either side are overplayed, leaders destabilize the organizational culture by eroding trust.
-Instead of a loyal, productive and enthusiastic workforce, executives and managers must lead employees who are insecure, fearful and skeptical.
+Instead of a loyal, productive, and enthusiastic workforce, executives and managers end up leading employees who are insecure, fearful, and skeptical.
 By failing to gain sufficient buy-in from employees, leaders slow down and undermine their progress toward new goals.

-“When leaders ignore or minimize the people side of managing change, perfectly good strategies and change initiatives stall or fail,” says Wakefield.
+“When leaders ignore or minimize the people side of managing change, perfectly good strategies and change initiatives stall or fail,” Wakefield said.